-- will ask the individual to provide two forms of identification in person to the related Academy. - will respond within one month of passing the verification checks.

-- will make no charge for providing the information. - may request an extension of up to a total of three months where the request is complex in nature, informing the individual of why an extension is required.
+- will ask the individual to provide two forms of identification in person to the related Academy. - may contact the individual via phone to confirm the subject access request - will respond within one month of passing the verification checks. - will make no charge for providing the information. - may request an extension of up to a total of three months where the request is complex in nature, informing the individual of why an extension is required.
 If this is applicable we will inform the individual within one month, and explain why the extension is necessary.

-The request will may not include specific information or be granted in the following circumstances:
+The request may not include specific information or be granted in the following circumstances:

-- If the request may result in serious harm to the physical or mental health of the pupil or another individual. - If the result or the process would reveal that the pupil is at risk of abuse, where the disclosure of this information would not be in the pupil's best interests. - If the data is contained in adoption or parental order records. - If the data is provided to a court in legal proceedings related to the pupil concerned.
+- If the request may result in serious harm to the physical or mental health of the pupil or another individual. - If the result or the process would reveal that the pupil is at risk of abuse or has been abused, where the disclosure of this information would not be in the pupil's best interests. - If the data is contained in adoption or parental order records. - If the data is provided to a court in legal proceedings related to the pupil concerned. - If the data is part of sensitive documentation including aspects such as immigration, crime, legal proceedings, negotiations, confidential references or exam results.